miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/GitHubDoc.md

 **Note:** _Add to PATH_ allows you to launch VS Code from the command line.

-# Installing Linear Regression Pro
+# Installing TrendLine

 After installing Python and VS Code, you will download the app from the [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).

-**Note:** If the app has been updated, you must repeat these steps to reinstall Linear Regression Pro using the updated version from GitHub.
+**Note:** If the app has been updated, you must repeat these steps to reinstall TrendLine using the updated version from GitHub.

-**To install Linear Regression Pro**
+**To install TrendLine**

 1. Go to the [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).
 2. Click **<> Code**.